anshuman852/querydict/README.md

 Dependencies are automatically installed.
 Parsing of the Lucene query is handled by [luqum](https://github.com/jurismarches/luqum).
 Easy access to dictionary keys is provided by [dotty-dict](https://pypi.org/project/dotty-dict/).

+# Todo

+* Implement support for different data types, e.g. integers and dates.
+* Consider how best to handle nested lists (arrays).
+* Implement range and fuzzy matching.
+* Implement regular expression support (similar to Elasticsearch queries).
+* Implement optional tokenisation for data fields, splitting up string data into multiple parts.
+* Rename the module, removing "lucene" as it's not a real Lucene implementation.
+Maybe `querydict`.